Search results for:

 READ ON: DNS & DNS Management Blog Post

-Generally, your domain will be assigned two nameservers, one acting as a backup nameserver in case something happens with the primary nameserver.
-Your backup or secondary nameserver is an exact replica of your primary nameserver.
+Generally, your domain will be assigned two nameservers, one acting as a backup nameserver if something happens with the primary nameserver.
+Your backup or secondary nameserver is a replica of your primary nameserver.

 Example of Nameservers: